-There are several reasons why spending time with animals could help with depression.
-Animal lovers and pet owners often say that their animal companions improve their mental health, but spending time with animals could have benefits beyond contact with the animals.
+There are several reasons why spending time with animals helps with depression.
+Animal lovers and pet owners often say that their animal companions are good therapy for their mental health, but spending time with animals could have benefits beyond contact with the animals.
 Animals may help with depression, and it’s a great idea to find out how it works.

-Animals May Help With Depression by Getting Us Outdoors
+Animals Help With Depression by Getting Us Into Nature